 Fold in your apples, raisins, and orange zest, and your dough is ready!

 Form the dough into a loaf shape on a greased pan, bake about half an hour at 375, and get ready to enjoy!

 The final product came out even better than I’d hoped.
 One bite and I was back in Ireland, ready to explore a castle or take a hike on a rugged coastline.

 Just as I remembered, the Irish soda bread has a crunchy crust and a soft inside, and each piece was filled with fruit.

-I hope you enjoy this vegan and whole wheat Irish soda bread as much as I did!
+I hope you enjoy this vegan Irish soda bread as much as I did!
 You’ll find the full recipe at the bottom of this post.

 - 4 C whole wheat pastry flour (not regular WW flour)

 - 1 Tbsp. baking powder

 - 1 tsp. baking soda